mwunsch/tumblr/README.md

 ## TODO:

-+ Tumblr::Post needs methods for liking and unliking.
 + Add option to CLI for passing a YAML file for authentication, with keys for email & password.
 + File-uploading for Photos, Videos, Audio (needs to get into Weary)